Supporting Accessibility

 Clear egress information provided to all in attendance; and a space that is protected by audible and visible fire alarms

-Provide a scent-free space (e.g., removal of air fresheners, oil diffusers, scented body products, etc.)
+Provide scent-free conference spaces in the main conference space of the hotel (e.g., removal of air fresheners, oil diffusers, etc.) and encourage conference participants to refrain from perfume usage.

 Programming